phytomosaic/foggy/README.md

 ## Contributors

 Daniel Stanton
 Reinaldo Vargas-Castillo
 Peter Nelson
 Robert Smith

 ## Motivation

-Analysis repository created to faciliate work on species, traits, and phylogenies in relation to Pacific fog gradients.
-Development of multivariate tools.
+Analysis repository to faciliate work on species, traits, and phylogenies of plants and lichens in relation to Pacific fog gradients.
+Development of multivariate analysis tools.

 ## Installation